ugate/templeo/jsdocp/tutorial/2-cache.md

 */
 ```

 Now that the template, partials and context are written to the database, we can use the written content as default values when a template, partial and/or context are not specified.
-This decouples stored content from any `Engine` instance or rederering function.
+This decouples stored content from any single `Engine` instance or rederering function.

 ```js
 const Engine = require('templeo'), CachierDB = require('templeo/lib/cachier-db');